linode/docs/docs/security/firewalls/protecting-your-linode-using-tcp-wrappers.md

 ### How do I know if a program will work with TCP wrappers?

-Not all services on your server will have support for TCP wrappers because the programs executable has to be compiled with the *libwrap* library.
-Common services like `sshd`, `ftpd` and `telnet` all support TCP wrappers.
+Not all services will support TCP wrappers.
+Services must be compiled with the *libwrap* library.
+Common services like `sshd`, `ftpd` and `telnet` support TCP wrappers by default.
 We can check whether TCP wrappers are supported by a service using this command:

     ldd /path-to-daemon | grep libwrap.so